e-Spirit/FSDevTools/CONTRIBUTING.md

 ## Legal Notices

-FSDevTools is a product of [e-Spirit AG][homepage-eSpirit], Dortmund, Germany.
+FSDevTools is a product of [e-Spirit GmbH][homepage-eSpirit], Dortmund, Germany.

-Only a license agreed upon with e-Spirit AG is valid with respect to the user for using FSDevTools.
+Only a license agreed upon with e-Spirit GmbH is valid with respect to the user for using FSDevTools.

 [homepage-eSpirit]: http://www.e-spirit.com